Langford | Ramos Drug Manufacturing

 Successfully defending a drug offense requires a dual focus on scientific evidence and constitutional procedure.
 Our firm initiates this defense immediately.

-- Challenging the Search Warrant (Fourth Amendment): Many manufacturing arrests result from a police tip or search of a suspected clandestine lab.
+• Challenging the Search Warrant (Fourth Amendment): Many manufacturing arrests result from a police tip or search of a suspected clandestine lab.
 We immediately scrutinize the search warrant affidavit to determine if police established probable cause.
-If the warrant was defective or the search exceeded its scope, the evidence of manufacturing and the seized drugs are suppressed, often leading to a case dismissal.
+If the warrant was defective or the search exceeded its scope, the evidence of manufacturing and the seized drugs can sometimes be suppressed, which may lead to a case dismissal.

-- Disputing Knowledge and Intent: Our firm argues that while the client may have been present, they lacked the requisite knowledge or intent to participate in the manufacturing process.
-For example, arguing the defendant was unaware of the chemicals or equipment, or that the premises were used by a third party.
+• Disputing Knowledge and Intent: Our firm argues that while the client may have been present, they lacked the requisite knowledge or intent to participate in the manufacturing process.
+For example, we may argue the defendant was unaware of the chemicals or equipment, or that the premises were used by a third party.

-- Mitigation and Diversion (Drug Court): We aggressively argue for alternatives to prison.
-Utah has Drug Court programs in Park City and surrounding jurisdictions, which allow eligible offenders to participate in intensive treatment and probation, ultimately leading to the dismissal of the charges and avoidance of incarceration.
+• Mitigation and Diversion (Drug Court): We aggressively argue for alternatives to prison.
+Utah has Drug Court programs in Park City and surrounding jurisdictions, which allow eligible offenders to participate in intensive treatment and probation, sometimes leading to a dismissal of the charges and avoidance of incarceration.

 Local police, the Summit County Sheriff’s Office, and federal agencies like the DEA frequently investigate manufacturing activity.
 Prosecutors sometimes pursue charges even when evidence is circumstantial or based only on the presence of certain lab equipment or precursor chemicals.